Employees’ Guide to PAYE - IT 11

 - The Emergency Basis of Income Tax and USC Deduction

 - Understanding your Payslip

-This is a simplified guide to the PAYE system for employees, directors and people in receipt of pensions.
-Its purpose is to give PAYE taxpayers a basic understanding of the system under which they pay their tax.
+This is a simplified guide to the PAYE system for employees, company directors and individuals in receipt of occupational pensions.
+Its purpose is to give PAYE taxpayers a basic understanding of the system under which they pay their income tax.
 The guide deals with such matters as:

 - How to get a Personal Public Service (PPS)Number

 - How to get a Tax Credit Certificate

 - What you must do when starting work for the first time

 - What happens when you change employers or leave employment

 - Returning to work after a period of unemployment.

 If this is your first employment, see leaflet IT67 – ‘First Job, A guide for first time entrants to the PAYE Tax system’ for more detailed information.
 Revenue claim forms and information leaflets referred to in this guide can be downloaded from our website or requested by contacting Revenue's forms and leaflets service - LoCall 1890 306 706, (ROI only), or + 353 1 702 3050 (if calling from abroad).